 This setting globally affects the behavior of Latte in components and presenters.

-If you are using Latte version 2, you can register new tags either by entering the class name or by referring to the service.
+It is also possible to register new tags either by entering the class name or by referring to the service.
+Method

 install() is called by default, but this can be changed by specifying the name of another method: